Department of Otolaryngology-Head & Neck Surgery

 Innovation for an International Impact

-Every day, the U-M Medical School Department of Otolaryngology-Head & Neck Surgery is working to be the global leader in care, research and innovation.
+Every day, the U-M Medical School Department of Otolaryngology-Head and Neck Surgery is working to be the global leader in care, research and innovation.
 Our comprehensive adult and pediatric treatment of ear, nose, throat, head, and neck conditions include the country’s top center for laryngeal disorders, international fieldwork, and life-changing treatment within the University of Michigan hospital and clinics.

 Are you a patient or caregiver?